Rahil Begum Sherwani

-Rahil Begum Sherwani (1894 - 1982) was the founder of the All India Women's Muslim League.
-The AIWML was the women's wing of the All India Muslim League.
+Bibi Rahila Khatun also known as Rahil Begum Sherwani (1894 - 1982) was an Indian politician.
+She was the founder of the All India Women's Muslim League (AIWML), the women's wing of the All India Muslim League.
 It was inaugurated by Muhammad Ali Jinnah in Aligarh in 1938.

-She was the younger sister of the famous Indian scholar Haroon Khan Sherwani and the daughter of Haji Musa Khan Sherwani.
+She was the younger sister of the Indian scholar Haroon Khan Sherwani and the daughter of Haji Musa Khan Sherwani.

 Movement Raheel Begum Sharwania

 During the present regime the people treated this as the story that on 6 June 1954 Sir Syed Ahmed Khan suggested in dream to Raheel Begum Sharwani for establishment of Women Education institution.
 So within 15 days she (late) obtained a rental house on 27 June for one hundred rupees, she founded the within four days i.e. along with other four women on the basis of day and night struggle.

 Raheel Begum Sharwania was born on 29 May famous family of Sharwani in Uttar Pradesh, her late father Nawab Moosa Khan was one of the leading personality of Aligarh, he was also greatest leader of Freedom Movement and leading politician.